slackapi/java-slack-sdk/docs/guides/steps-from-apps.md

 ---
 layout: default
-title: "Workflow Steps"
+title: "Workflow Steps (Deprecated)"
 lang: en
 ---

-# Workflow Steps from Apps
+# Workflow Steps from Apps (Deprecated)

+**Steps from Apps for legacy workflows are now deprecated.
+Use [new custom steps](https://api.slack.com/automation/functions/custom-bolt).**

 Workflow Steps from apps allow your app to create and process custom workflow steps that users can add using [Workflow Builder](https://api.slack.com/workflows).